cmu-delphi/delphi-epidata/docs/api/rvdss.md

 Other provinces may have multiple labs, but don't report them separately.
 If labs or healthcare providers tend to be located in larger cities or cities in general, and it is easier for people in more densely populated areas to have lab tests done than those in rural locations, the data may overrepresent the urban population.

-Our assumptions about version date in data prior to xx 2024 may be incorrect.
+Our assumptions about version date in data prior to June 2024 may be incorrect.

 ## Missingness